tcorral/methodology-angular-development/README.md

  - Controllers should never handle DOM manipulation!
 Use directives for this
  - Controllers should bind references to Models only (and call methods returned from promises)
  - Controllers drive Model changes, and View changes.
 Keyword: **drives**, not creates/persists, it triggers them!
- - Use "Controller as" when you don't need to explicity use $scope
+ - Use "Controller as" when you don't need to explicitly use $scope
  - Try to avoid injecting $scope into Controllers, generally there are better ways to do what you need, such as avoiding $scope.$watch(), for instance you can define a shared factory, like this:

 ```html